yasirshahzad/cs-definitions-concepts/README.md

 ### 5. Inversion of Control (IoC)

-- **Principle** A class should not manage its dependencies directly but instead rely on an external entity to provide them.
+- **Principle:** A class should not manage its dependencies directly but instead rely on an external entity to provide them.
 - **Explanation:** This leads to more flexible and decoupled code, where components can be easily swapped or replaced.

 ### 6. Dependency Injection (DI)